KirkAlton-Class7/cognito-cli-auth-flow/HTTPS/docs/cognito-auth-flow-https-runbook.md

 Respond to the MFA challenge:

 This command completes the exported challenge chain.
-It sends the current TOTP code with the latest `Session`; when Cognito accepts the MFA code, the response changes from another challenge to `AuthenticationResult`.
+It sends the current TOTP code with the latest `Session`.
+When Cognito accepts the MFA code, the response changes from another challenge to `AuthenticationResult`.

 ```bash
 export MFA_RESPONSE=$(aws cognito-idp respond-to-auth-challenge \